microsoft/minecraft-scripting-samples/ts-starter/README.md

 - Give the current player a diamond sword and some dirty dirt
 - Use chat to give the player an instructional message

 Now, let's run the code.
-This time, we're going to run local-deploy task in "watch mode" - meaning it will just sit in the background and watch for changes, and if they happen, they will automatically compile and deploy to the Minecraft folder.
+This time, we're going to run the local-deploy task in "watch mode" - meaning it will just sit in the background and watch for changes, and if they happen, they will automatically compile and deploy to the Minecraft folder.
 This way, we won't have to worry about separately compiling every time we make a change to code.

 Go back to your PowerShell window, and enter: